earthly/earthly/docs/guides/shared-cache.md

 #### Key takeaways for inline caching

-* Cache is embedded within images that are already being pushed
+* Cache is embedded within images that are already being pushed.
+No new layers are added to the images, only a few KiB of metadata.
 * Very easy to use (just add `--ci` to your `earth` invocations in CI)
 * It is usually effective right away, with little modifications
 * Typically you incur the performance cost only for the subsequent download.
 Upload is for free if you are pushing images anyway